19jyun/adjust_reg/README.md

 ### Keyboards

 #### 1. Key Mapping
-Remap one key to another using the Scancode Map registry under: `HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Control\Keyboard Layout`.
+This feature remaps one key to another using the Scancode Map registry under: `HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Control\Keyboard Layout`.
 Deleting this registry and rebooting will reset the keyboard to its default state.

 #### 2. Hotkey Remapping
-Remap hotkey combinations, such as swapping `Alt + Tab` with `Ctrl + Tab`.
+This feature remaps hotkey combinations, such as `Alt + Tab` feature to `Ctrl + Tab`.
 This feature does not modify the registry but relies on the Python 'keyboard' library.
 The program must run in the background for hotkey remapping to function.

 #### 3. Notes (Keyboards)
 There are alternative tools like Microsoft PowerToys and AutoHotKey, but this feature is integrated for convenience and customization.
 In case of issues, follow the registry instructions above to restore default settings.